2005 Masters (snooker): Final

-The match was both O'Sullivan's and Higgins' third appearance in a final at the Masters.
+The match was O'Sullivan's fifth and Higgins' third appearance in a final at the Masters.
 In the best-of-19 frame final, held before 2,500 people, O'Sullivan defeated Higgins 10–3 to win second Masters title and his first since the 1995 tournament.
 He joined Cliff Thorburn, Alex Higgins, Hendry, Davis and Hunter as the sixth player to win the Masters more than once.
 It was his third title of the 2004/2005 season after winning Grand Prix in October and the Welsh Open in January.
 The victory earned O'Sullivan £125,000 and brought his season's cumulative total to £240,750.
 The media stated the match was the most dominant performance in a Masters final since the 1988 tournament match in which Davis whitewashed Mike Hallett 9–0.
 John Dee of The Daily Telegraph wrote of the match, "Never before has snooker reached the high standard which O'Sullivan displayed on the Wembley stage", and the reporter for the Irish Examiner called O'Sullivan's win "breathtaking".

 In the afternoon session, O'Sullivan took the first frame with a break of 95, after jousting with Higgins in a safety shot battle for a quarter of an hour.
 Higgins followed with breaks of 54 and 76 in the second and third frames to go 2–1 ahead.
 Entering the mid-session interval, O'Sullivan equalled the score at 2–2 with a 107 break.
 He took the lead with a half-century run in the fifth frame.
 Higgins potted two balls as O'Sullivan produced runs of 58 and 97 in frames six and seven.
 Trailing 32–0 in the eighth frame, O'Sullivan missed a pink ball shot to a centre pocket, allowing Higgins to produce a 53 run, and leave O'Sullivan requiring two snookers after a four-point foul.
 Although O'Sullivan obtained the necessary points, Higgins won the frame on the blue ball to leave it 5–3 at the conclusion of the first session.
 In the evening session, O'Sullivan took 62 minutes to produce breaks of 79, 75 and 134 to win the match and the tournament.
-O'Sullivan had a 97 per cent of potting rate success to Higgins' 89 percent at the end of the final and brought his total season century breaks to 25.
+O'Sullivan had a 97 per cent of potting rate success to Higgins' 89 per cent at the end of the final and brought his total season century breaks to 25.
 1991 world champion and BBC analyst John Parrott likened the statistic to O'Sullivan's 17–4 victory over Hendry in the semi-finals of the 2004 World Snooker Championship, "It is a pleasure to watch.
 He played every shot in the book and each time the cue ball landed on a sixpence."